 Settings/API Key: Fill in the TerminusDB Team (that your captured above), “Token” and the API Token (see above)

-- Add TerminusX Team: Fill in TerminusDB Team (connects using the server-side vaulted API token) as both team name and team reference
+- Team/Instance: Fill in TerminusDB Team (connects using the server-side vaulted API token) as both team name and team reference

-1. Set your commit id, your likely want to use your email address (like you would if you use git)
+- Team/Instance: Set the id to commit as, you likely want to use your email address (like you would if you use git)

 TerminusDB data product id (see above)

-- Set the branch you want to be working on (usually
+- Pointer creation: Set the branch you want to be working on (usually

 If all went well, you should now be ready to add your schema and data in the Model Editor.

 If you encounter any errors, feel free to submit an issue at Github/issues.
-Don’t share any secret information though, like the API token.
+Be careful to check that you share no secret information, like the API token if you copy/paste a screenshot.